ClaraLovesFunk/Retriever/Experiment/README.md

 # Behavioral experiment Retriever TI

+*if you are reviewing my application for a Master Program: Hello!
+Maybe first check out my Matlab Analysis :) If you want to check the self-written Python code for experiment generation without seeing the automatically created one by PsychoPy3, you need to download PsychoPy3 (https://www.psychopy.org/download.html), open "retriever_ti.psxpy" with it and check out the "code components"*

 **Structure of the repository files**
 *  /data is where the output files get stored when running the experiment (here deleted for data protection)
 *  /instructions contains slides with the instructions for participants